 International Shorts Highlights: Selected from our 2013 and 2014 Fall Festivals, this reel of international screendance shorts is sure to inspire and engage your audience as it did ours.
-This is a compilation of accessible, creatively-infused, and beauty-laden shorts, perfect for a diverse audience — from new dance discoverer to sophisticated aficionado.
+This is compilation is accessible to a diverse audience — from those new to dance, to sophisticated aficionado.

 To request a screening of this package, CLICK HERE to fill out our request form.

 View Film An international crowd-sourced dance-film project, as 54 filmmakers on all seven continents each shoot one second of dance by choreographer Bebe Miller.

 View Film Featuring the Bat Sheva Dance Company ensemble, this short film imparts an atmosphere of “parental absence” as the dancers make creative use of the space — an abandoned building — combining planned and improvised choreography.

 Choreography: Tove Skeidsvoll

 Cecilia dances inside a forest.
 She moves in front of a film crew who direct her movements.
 When the camera gets too close to Cecilia she decides to go her own way.

 Director: Sam Asaert Stop and pause for a moment.
 Behold and reflect upon the static beauty dying movements leave in their wake.
 Experience the worlds of dance as never before.

 View Film Trust dissolves between four factory workers under the unremitting surveillance of the management.

 Director: Chris Mason Johnson